 The Pines Parliament

 The Pines Parliament provides our pupils with the opportunity to voice their opinions and make decisions.
-The Parliament consists of six members from across the school.
-One pupil from KS1, two pupils from KS2, two pupils from KS3 and one pupil from KS4.
-We have a Prime Minister, a Deputy Prime Minister, and four MP’s.
+The Parliament consists of ten members from across the school. two pupils from KS1, two pupils from KS2, two pupils from KS3 and four pupils from KS4.
+Every member of the Pines parliament has a specific role either Prime Minister, Deputy Prime Minister or an MP.
+MPs can become a champion of something they are particularly interested in, and can promote this area.
 All pupils are given the opportunity (where appropriate) to apply for a Pines Parliament position by doing a campaign poster.
 Children are also given the opportunity to campaign for votes if they wish to be elected.
 All pupils in school make their votes from the applicants during a selected polling day.

 Meet The Pines Parliament